Pain Management

 • Radiofrequency Ablation (RFA)

 When certain nerves continue sending pain signals long after they should, radiofrequency ablation uses controlled heat to interrupt those signals.
-Relief may last several months or longer for many patients.
+Relief may last 3 months to 3 years, and pain may return due to nerves regenerating over time.

 Available procedures include: